pyomeca/bioptim/README.md

 ### Class: ParameterList
 The ParameterList provides a class that prepares the parameters, so it can be added to the parameter set to optimize by `bioptim`.
-In that sense, it is what is expected by the `OptimalControlProgram` for its `parameters` parameter.
+When constructing an `OptimalControlProgram()`, ParameterList is the expected class for the `parameters` parameter.
 It is also possible to later change the parameters by calling the method `update_parameters(the_parameter_list)` of the `OptimalControlProgram`

 The ParameterList class is the main class to define parameters.